acoppes/acoppes/site/_drafts/ecs2.markdown

 For entities with `NameComponent`, I also show the name together with the entity id to easily identify them (for example the player ship).

 By default, it supports all type of components with plain basic fields, but when components have more data like lists for example, it doesn't show that.
-However the default debugger supports implementing some custom inspectors in a generic way to show those cases as you want, but you need to implement that.
+However it supports implementing custom inspectors in a generic way to show those cases as you want.
 For example, this is the custom inspector for MineralsCollectorComponent:

 ```csharp
 sealed class MineralsCollectorInspector : EcsComponentInspectorTyped<MineralCollectorComponent>